How to Select the Best Trainer For You and Your Dog

 The dog trainer you choose can be the difference between living a harmonious life with your dog or seeing their behavioral issues get worse as your wallet gets thinner.

 Luckily, there are independent testing organizations that require a trainer’s knowledge and skills to stand up to rigorous and standardized testing.
-These organizations are in place to ensure that the trainer you choose is truly qualified to be giving advice that can impact you and your dog for life.
+These organizations are in place to ensure the trainer you choose is truly qualified to be giving advice that can impact you and your dog for life.

 Certified trainers have worked passionately towards acquiring the one or more certifications accredited by national organizations in the field.
 Always ask what certifications they have.